by L. Bellows and R. Moore*(3/13)

 - Overweight and obese children have an increased risk of being overweight as adults.

-- Genetics, behavior, and family environment play a role in childhood obesity.
+- Genetics, behavior, and environment play a role in childhood obesity.

 - Childhood obesity increases the risk for certain medical and psychological conditions.

-- Encourage all children to be active, decrease screen time when playing video games or watching television, and develop healthful eating habits.
+- Encourage all children to be active, decrease screen time when playing video games or watching television, and develop healthful eating habits to decrease childhood overweight and obesity.

 Childhood Obesity Facts and Statistics

 The prevalence of childhood obesity in the United States has doubled in the past two decades, and the number of obese adolescents has tripled.
-The percentage of children in the United States that carry excess body fat has reached epidemic levels, with approximately 32% of children 2 to 19 years old classified as overweight, and 17% classified as obese.
-Colorado fares slightly better with close to 14% of children considered obese.
+The percentage of children in the United States that carry excess body fat has reached epidemic levels, with approximately 1 in 5 children 2 to 19 years old classified as obese.
+Colorado fares slightly better with nearly 1 in 4 children considered overweight or obese in 2016.
 However, the same increasing trend seen nationally is occurring in Colorado as well, at an even faster rate.
 Childhood obesity in Colorado increased 23% between 2003 and 2007 – the second-fastest rate of increase in the nation.
-Excess weight has both immediate and longterm consequences and the current issue demands serious attention.
+Excess weight has both immediate and long-term consequences and the current issue demands serious attention.

 Body Mass Index (BMI) is a measure of weight adjusted for height, used to determine weight categories for adults and children over 2 years of age.
 Due to changing body compositions over time, and different growth rates of boys and girls, BMI for children is age and gender specific.
 BMI for age is determined using gender-specific growth charts that place a child in a percentile relative to weight and height.